gbmhunter/blog/content/electronics/circuit-design/digital-logic/latches-and-flip-flops/_index.md

 ### D Flip-Flops

-A D flip-flop (where the D either stands for **D**elay or **D**ata) is a flip-flop which **does not propagate the input to the output until a specific state or change in the clock signal**.
-Below is the basic symbol for a D-type flip-flop with no preset or clear.
+A D flip-flop (where the D either stands for **D**elay or **D**ata) is a flip-flop which is based off the D latch, with additional circuitry to make it edge-triggered instead of level triggered.
+Below is the basic symbol for a D-type flip-flop with no preset or clear:

-{{% figure src="d-flipflop-symbol.svg" width="300px" caption="The schematic symbol for a D-type flipflop." %}}
+{{% figure src="d-flipflop-symbol-level.png" width="300px" caption="The schematic symbol for a D-type flipflop." %}}

-And the internals of a flip-flop:
+But how is a D flip-flop actually made?
+Basically, you could add the edge-trigger circuit to the `\(E\)` line of a D latch (as shown above) to make a D flip-flop:

-{{% figure src="d-flipflop-internals.svg" width="800px" caption="How a D flipflop is made from discrete NAND gates.
-The inverting gate can be replaced by a NAND with both inputs connected to form an all-NAND implementation." %}}
+{{% figure src="d-flipflop-with-time-delay-trigger.png" width="800px" caption="A D flip-flop made from a D NAND-based latch and additional edge-trigger circuit." %}}

+We now instead call the `\(E\)` line the `\(CLK\)`, to signify it is edge-triggered rather than level-triggered.

 You can actually eliminate the need the inverting/NAND gate altogether by connecting the output of the top NAND to the input of the bottom NAND as shown in the below image, saving one gate (lower cost/size).